pulumi/docs/quickstart/cloud.md

     Pulumi.yaml    bin/           index.ts       node_modules/  package.json   tsconfig.json  yarn.lock
     ```

-1. Create a new Pulumi environment:
+1. Create a Pulumi repository.
+A repository is a collection of Pulumi projects:

     ```bash
-    $ pulumi env init testing
+    $ pulumi init
-	Environment 'testing' initialized; see `pulumi update` to deploy into it
+    Initialized Pulumi repository in /Users/donnam/src/hello-world/.pulumi
     ```

+1. Create a stack called `testing`:

+    ```bash
+    $ pulumi stack init testing
+	```

+    You can now run `pulumi stack ls` to see the newly created stack:

+    ```bash
+    $ pulumi stack ls
+    NAME                 LAST UPDATE                                      RESOURCE COUNT
+    testing*             n/a                                              n/a
+    ```

 1. Set the AWS region to deploy the application into:

     ```bash
-    $ pulumi config aws:config:region us-west-2
+    $ pulumi config text aws:config:region us-west-2
     ```

 1. Run `pulumi update` to deploy this code and activate our HTTPS endpoint: